svenruppert/core-vaadin-project-template/README.md

-# core-java-project-template
+# core-vaadin-project-template

-A Template that can be used to start a Core Java Project.
+A Template that can be used to start a Core Vaadin Flow Project.
-In this demo you will find a simple REST Server, based on Javalin.
+In this demo you will find a simple UI, based on Vaadin Flow.
-Tests are written for the services itself as well as for the REST Service.

 ## What is offered by this template?